raissams95/starter-hugo-academic/content/_index.md

           location: Belo Horizonte, Brazil
           date_start: '2018-08-01'
           date_end: '2018-12-31'
-          description: Teaching Oncotic Cytology courses at the BSc in Biomedical Sciences.
-Assessing students' activities and performance to record their academic progress.
+          description: Teaching Oncotic Cytology courses at the BSc in Biomedical Sciences and assessing students' activities and performance to record their academic progress.
         - title: Ph.D student
           company: Universidade Federal de Minas Gerais
           company_url: 'http://ufmg.br'
           location: Belo Horizonte, Brazil
           date_start: '2018-08-01'
           date_end: '2021-11-31'
-          description: Ph.D in Genetics applied to Bioinformatics.
+          description: Ph.D in Genetics applied to Bioinformatic (One-year alternating Ph.D. program at Sys2Diag - Montpellier, France, under the supervision of Franck Molina).
           Dissertation: Composition of Peruvian Loxosceles laeta venom revealed through NGS transcriptomic analysis and the development of the computational tool PepLess.
           Advisor: Carlos Chavez Olortegui, LABIMQ Laboratory.
-Responsible for certain courses in biochemistry and genetics (as a doctoral assistant) from the chair professor.
-Responsible for assisting and introducing activities and methodologies to new students in the laboratory.
-One-year alternating Ph.D. program at Sys2Diag - Montpellier, France, under the supervision of Franck Molina.
+          Others responsibilities: Responsible for certain courses in biochemistry and genetics (as a doctoral assistant) from the chair professor; Responsible for assisting and introducing activities and methodologies to new students in the laboratory.
         - title: Higher Education Support Technician
           company: Universidade Federal de Minas Gerais
           company_url: 'https://ufmg.br'